-''' View Printer Configuration
+View Printer Configuration 12/09/2011 14:35 1 Schedule Off MAP Series XX.XX.XX System Studies Incorporated

 Printer Name Type Comment

-1. printer/copier R Located in room 117A 2. sw-hpjet R Primary designated printer
+1. printer/copier R Located in room 117A

+2. sw-hpjet R Primary designated print er

-Enter printer for more information, or <Return> to quit: '''
+Enter printer for more information, or <return> to quit:</return>

+SCREEN 31: VIEW PRINTER CONFIGURATION DISPLAY (REMOTE)

-- 2) If you wish to view more information about one of the printers, enter its number or the Printer Name at the prompt and press <Return>.
-(Please note that input for the name is case sensitive.) - 3) After entering your selection you will be asked to confirm your choice.
-If what you have answered is incorrect, type N <Return>.
-The prompt will then be redisplayed for you to enter the correct information. - To quit without saving your changes, type Q < Return >.
-You may then start again or exit the screen. - 4) When you have verified your choice, the screen will display the additional information for the selected printer. - If the printer you chose is remote, the configuration will be similar to what is displayed in SCREEN 4-28.
+If you wish to view more information about one of the printers, enter its number or the Printer Name at the prompt and press Return>.
+(Please note that input for the name is case sensitive.)

+After entering your selection you will be asked to confirm your choice.
+If what you have entered is incorrect, type N <Return>.
+The prompt will then be redisplayed for you to enter the correct information.
+To quit without saving your changes, type Q <Return>.
+You may then start again or exit the screen.

+3. When you have verified your choice, the screen will display the additional information for the selected printer.

+If the printer you chose is remote, the configuration will be similar to what is displayed in SCREEN 5-32.
 The information listed will include the type designation (remote or local), the device URI (uniform resource identifier), the model designation, and the status of the device (e.g. if it is off line, accepting requests, etc.).

 '''

 View Printer Configuration

 MAP Series XX.XX.XX

-12/09/2008 14:35 Schedule Off

-System Studies Incorporated
+12/09/2011 14:35 Schedule Off System Studies Incorporated

 Printer Name Type Comment

+. . . . . . . . . .

+-----

+----
-1. printer/copier R

-Located in room 117A
+1. printer/copier R Located in room 117A

-R

-sw-hpjet

-Primary designated printer
+2. sw-hpjet R Primary designated printer

 Enter printer for more information, or <Return> to quit: 2

 You entered [sw-hpjet] is this correct? (y/n/q): y

 Printer sw-hpjet features:

+Type:

+Remote

 Device URI: ipp://derby.airtalk.com:631/printers/sw-hpjet

 Model: unknown

 Status: accepting requests, is idle

 Information about another printer? (y/n/q): n

 '''